Satish Chandra (historian): Career

 Through the 1970s, he served as the vice chairman and chairman of the University Grants Commission of India.
 Among his various other appointments, he served in the council of the United Nations University, Tokyo between 1980 and 1986.
 He was an associated director of research at the Maison des Sciences de l'Homme as well as an executive board member at the International Congress of Historical Sciences, both in Paris.
 In 1988, he was asked by Union Public Service Commission to head a committee to review the system of appointments to the higher civil services.

 Research and ideology

 Chandra has been described as one of India's leading scholars of the Mughal period and one of India's most influential historians.
 His book, Medieval India, has been widely used as a textbook in schools and colleges around India.

-He belonged to the group of historians, along with Romila Thapar, R. S. Sharma, Bipan Chandra and Arjun Dev, who are sometimes referred to as "left-leaning."
+He belonged to the group of historians, along with Romila Thapar, R. S. Sharma,Irfan Habib, Bipan Chandra and Arjun Dev, who are sometimes referred to as "left-leaning."
 In 2004, his textbook was reintroduced in the national curriculum after a hiatus of six years.